 MEDIA RELEASE - ISSUED 16th JULY 2002

-The latest seasonal rainfall odds show moderate to large swings towards drier than average conditions through parts of eastern and southern Australia, according to the Bureau's National Climate Centre.
+The latest seasonal temperature odds show moderate to large swings towards warmer than average daytime and night-time temperatures over much of the country, according to the Bureau's National Climate Centre.

 THE NEXT ISSUE OF THE SEASONAL OUTLOOK IS EXPECTED BY 15th AUGUST 2002.